cristian-hr/ParkingLotsAPP/README.md

 ```

 ### Then
-Go to client dir and and run the next commands:
+Go to client dir and run the next commands:
 ```
 npm install
 npm start